 manifest-rev in each project, pointing to the

-is normally a bad idea to modify it.
+is normally a bad idea to modify it yourself.

-reference for the upstream revision regardless of how the manifest
+reference for the current upstream revision regardless of how the manifest

 West does not create a